What Counts as a Liquidating Asset

 "Liquidating asset" means an asset whose value will diminish or terminate because the asset is expected to produce receipts for a period of limited duration.

-A.R.S. § 14-7419(B)(1)The statute carves out several categories that have their own allocation rules.
-Deferred compensation and annuity payments (section 14-7418), minerals and natural resources (section 14-7420), timber (section 14-7421), and assets for which the trustee has established a depreciation reserve (section 14-7427) are all handled separately.
-This prevents double-counting or conflicting rules when an asset could fit more than one category.
+A.R.S. § 14-7419(B)(1)The statute carves out several categories with their own rules.
+These include deferred compensation and annuity payments, minerals and natural resources, timber, and assets with a depreciation reserve.
+Each has separate allocation rules.
+This prevents double-counting when an asset could fit more than one category.